IBPI Workshop: Integrating Bike-Ped Topics into University Transportation Courses

 - Will you be able to meet my dietary needs?

-We order our breakfasts from a variety of vendors, and adjust our orders based on the needs of each year's cohort.
-For lunch, we stop at some of Portland's famous large "food cart pods" and restaurants which offer a wide variety of foods that meet different needs.
+We order our meals from a variety of vendors, and adjust our orders based on the needs of each year's cohort.

-- What should we bring on the daily bike tours?
+- What should we bring on the bike tour?

-- Will there be time to take photos on the bike tours?
+- Will there be time to take photos on the field tours?